puppetlabs/gatling-puppet-load-test/NEW_README.md

 * Clone the gatling-puppet-load-test repo locally: https://github.com/puppetlabs/gatling-puppet-load-test
 * cd into the gatling-puppet-load-test root directory
+* Gather the necessary ruby packages by running `bundle install`.

 Several infrastructure variants are currently supported by the rake tasks in this repo.
 The specific environment setup steps for each environment are